Old Delhi : A food haven amidst chaos

 Moti Mahal (Dariyaganj)

 You will find many Moti Mahals across the country, but they are all merely replicas of this one.
-The real Moti Mahal has stood the test of time. like we said before, Butter Chicken was invented here and world famous chefs like Gordon Ramsey and Heston Blumenthal have paid a visit to this restaurant to have their world-class food.
+The real Moti Mahal has stood the test of time.
+Like we said before, Butter Chicken was invented here.
+World famous chefs like Gordon Ramsey and Heston Blumenthal have paid a visit to this restaurant to have their world-class food too!Plan your trip

 Kuremal Mohanlal Kulfiwale (Sitaram Bazaar)

 As the name suggests Kuremal Mohanlal is famous for its Kulfis (an Indian ice-cream).
 This place is popular for its variety of Kulfis, especially the Mango and the Apple Kulfi which is stuffed inside the fruit.
-A delightful and sweet ending, after you have had a hearty meal in Old Delhi.
+Don’t miss this delightful and sweet ending, after your hearty meal in Old Delhi!